awsdocs/aws-cdk-guide/doc_source/stacks.md

 + `stack.parseArn(arn)` and `stack.formatArn(comps)` \(Python: `parse_arn`, `format_arn`\) – Can be used to work with Amazon Resource Names \(ARNs\)\.
 + `stack.toJsonString(obj)` \(Python: `to_json_string`\) – Can be used to format an arbitrary object as a JSON string that can be embedded in an AWS CloudFormation template\.
 The object can include tokens, attributes, and references, which are only resolved during deployment\.
 + `stack.templateOptions` \(Python: `template_options`\) – Enables you to specify AWS CloudFormation template options, such as Transform, Description, and Metadata, for your stack\.

+## Nested Stacks<a name="stack_nesting"></a>

+The [NestedStack](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cloudformation.NestedStack.html) construct offers a way around the AWS CloudFormation 200\-resource limit for stacks\.
+A nested stack counts as only one resource in the stack that contains it, but can itself contain up to 200 resources, including additional nested stacks\.

+The scope of a nested stack must be a `Stack` or `NestedStack` construct\.
+The nested stack needn't be declared lexically inside its parent stack; it is necessary only to pass the parent stack as the first parameter \(`scope`\) when instantiating the nested stack\.
+Aside from this restriction, defining constructs in a nested stack works exactly the same as in an ordinary stack\.

+At synthesis time, the nested stack is synthesized to its own AWS CloudFormation template, which is uploaded to the AWS CDK staging bucket at deployment\.
+Nested stacks are bound to their parent stack and are not treated as independent deployment artifacts; they are not listed by `cdk list` nor can they be deployed by `cdk deploy`\.

+ References between parent stacks and nested stacks are automatically translated to stack parameters and outputs in the generated AWS CloudFormation templates\.

+**Warning**
+Changes in security posture are not displayed before deployment for nested stacks\.
+This information is displayed only for top\-level stacks\.